execnone/cs-1.6-simple-anti-cheat/README.md

 # cs-1.6-simple-anti-cheat

-its my first anti-cheat software and its very very very useless but we have to start somewhere
+its my first anti-cheat software and its very very very useless but i have to start somewhere

 its handling the game externally and checks offsets to check if user is in match.